Skip to main content

 Quick fixes:

-1. Check script permissions: chmod +x run-mcp-watch-macos.sh
+1. Check script permissions: chmod +x run-ai-watch-macos.sh

 2. Verify the script is assigned to the correct device group in your MDM